Rome Explorer Pass Review 2023: Is It a Good Value?

 I firmly believe that everyone should visit Rome at least once.

-If it’s on your travel bucket list, you might be concerned about the expense.
+If Rome is on your travel bucket list, you might be concerned about the expense.
 True, there are some amazing free things to do in Rome, but many of the experiences you shouldn’t skip come with hefty price tags.

 If you’re looking to do more for less, sightseeing and attractions passes can be an excellent way to maximize your travel experience without breaking the bank.

-Allow me to introduce the brand-new Go Rome Explorer Pass.
+Allow me to introduce the Go City Rome Explorer Pass.
 It includes sightseeing, guided tours, concerts, and dining – a little bit of everything.

 Do I have your attention yet?
 Let’s take a closer look to see what this pass has to offer!

-The Go Rome Explorer Pass grants single entry to your choice of 27 of Rome’s top sites and experiences for a discounted price.
+The Go City Rome Explorer Pass grants single entry to 29 of Rome’s top sites and experiences at a discounted price.
 You save money on admission, get to skip the lines at select attractions, and enjoy the convenience of a mobile pass.

 So, how does it work?

-When you buy the pass online, you choose the number of attractions you want to visit (but not the specific selections) and pay a set price.
+Simply buy the pass online and choose the number of attractions you want to visit (but not the specific selections).
 You can choose 2, 3, 4, 5, 6, or 7 attractions, depending on your interests and the length of your trip.
-Choosing 4 or more attractions, you get access to 1 of 3 premium options.

-When you get to Rome and are ready to start taking it all in, head to any of the included attractions with your Go Rome Explorer Pass in hand (advanced reservation required in some cases).
+When you get to Rome and are ready to start taking it all in, head to any of the included attractions with your Rome Explorer Pass in hand (advanced reservations required in some cases).
 Your pass is activated when the staff scans it for the first time.
-From there, it’s valid for 30 days, meaning you have a month to visit the attractions you paid for.
+From there, it’s valid for 60 days, meaning you have about two months to visit all of the attractions you paid for.

-You can’t decide if the Go Rome Explorer Pass is a good fit for you until you know what kind of options you’re looking at.
-Here’s a sample of the tours and experiences included on the pass, along with their regular adult admission prices in U.S. dollars.
+Of course, you can’t decide if the Rome Explorer Pass is a good fit you until you know what kind of options you’re looking at.
+Here’s a sample of the tours and experiences included on the pass, along with their regular adult admission prices:

 - Full list of attractions included here